dyhes/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 !!! tip ""

-    If using Zulip in a browser, you can also click on the timestamp of a message, and copy the URL from your browser's address bar.
+    If using Aloha in a browser, you can also click on the timestamp of a message, and copy the URL from your browser's address bar.

 {end_tabs}